naimnayak/simple_weather/README.md

 1. Clone the repository:

 git clone https://github.com/your-username/weather-app.git
-cd weather-app
+cd weather-app.

+2. Enable sdk:
+   enable dart/flutter sdk for all modules of the project.

-2. Open the folder in prefered IDE( VS code/ Android Studio):
+4. Open the folder in prefered IDE( VS code/ Android Studio):
    Get dependencies - Run the following command: flutter pub get.

-3. Run the app:
+5. Run the app:
    a.
 Run the app from the IDE terminal - Run the command: flutter run
        Then choose your emulator.
    b.
 Run the app directly using the run button from the IDE, but first launch your emulator.